KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-2 RISC-V INSTRUCTION FORMAT README.md

 -The above image shows the various R-Type instructions and their descriptions.
 -The instructions are ADD,SUB,XOR,BITWISE OR,BITWISE AND,SLA(shift left logic),SRL(shift right logic),SRA(shift right arithematic)(append sign Bit),slt(set lessthan),sltu(set lessthan unsigned)
 -Basically,the result of the corresponding instruction is stored in "rd".
 For example, to perform addition between r2 and r3.
 First , addition operation is performed in (rs1 and rs2 (source registers)) and then result is stored in rd.
+**2.I-type (Register type):**